Highway systems by country: China, People's Republic of

 Some highways are numbered with a leading zero (e.g. G030).

 The term freeway during the 1990s was used on a few expressways (such as the Jingshi Freeway).
 The term freeway has since been replaced with expressway on all signs in China.
 The Chinese name for expressways is 高速公路; in pinyin, it is gāosù gōnglù, which literally means 'high-speed public road'.

-Signs on the National Highways (G-prefix) are green, while those on the lower-grade highways and urban expressways (A-prefix) are blue.
+Signs on the National Highways (G-prefix) are green, while those on the lower-grade highways and urban expressways (S-prefix) are yellow.

 Hong Kong

 In Hong Kong, the type of high speed roads is referred to as expressway, but some are referred to as highways or roads ('Yuen Long Highway', 'Tolo Highway', 'Tsuen Wan Road', 'Tuen Mun Road', etc.).
 Others are named corridors and bypasses.